NeverBounce/NeverBounceApi-Ruby/README.md

 NeverBounce API Ruby Wrapper
 ---

+> This version of the wrapper is for V3.
+The V4 wrapper has not been released yet.

 This is the official NeverBounce API Ruby wrapper.
 It provides helpful methods to quickly implement our API in your Ruby applications.

 Installation